Monitoring Large Crowds With WiFi: A Privacy-Preserving Approach: Experimental validation

 \subsection{Results with a unique global extrapolation factor}

-First of all, we make the pessimistic assumption that $\tilde{\beta}$ is constant over time.
-This is not necessarily true because we only cover three floors of the library and students pursue different endeavors over time; for example, many projects are over by May, which means that the students spread differently in the floors of the library as they use less frequently the rooms to discuss with fellow classmates for projects.
-This pessimistic approach gives us a lower bound on the accuracy of the WiFi system because $e^{(\kappa)} \neq 0$ and $e^{(\kappa)}$ is an error term linked to the partial coverage that does not usually appear for ideal installations.
+As a first step, the analysis relies on the pessimistic assumption that $\tilde{\beta}$ is constant over time.
+This is not necessarily true because sensors cover only three floors of the library and students pursue different endeavors over time; for example, many projects are over by May, which means that the students spread differently in the floors of the library as they use less frequently the rooms to discuss with fellow classmates for projects.
+This pessimistic approach generates a lower bound on the accuracy of the WiFi system because $e^{(\kappa)} \neq 0$ and $e^{(\kappa)}$ is an error term linked to the partial coverage that does not usually appear for ideal installations.
 In other words, any system with limited coverage would be subject to noise $e^{(\kappa)}$ and all systems with full coverage have $e^{(\kappa)} = 0$. \\

 Figure~\ref{fig:ResOneExtrapFactorTimeRest} compares Affluences counts against WiFi ones, for the restricted time frame running from 09:00 AM to 6:00 PM.
-Figure~\ref{fig:ResOneExtrapFactor} does the same but displays the full days, which makes the plot easier to read. \\
+Figure~\ref{fig:ResOneExtrapFactor} does the same but displays the full days, which makes the plot easier to read.\\

-The estimated global extrapolation factor is equal to $5.031$ (for time frames of $T = 60$ seconds), see~(\ref{eq:globalEqFactorEstimate}).
-Comparatively, in our previous studies with full coverage \cite{determe2020forecasting, singh2020crowd}, we obtained a value of $3$ for time frames of $T = 30$ seconds (which is equivalent to an extrapolation factor of $1.5$ with $T = 60$ seconds).
-This suggests $\kappa \simeq 5/1.5 \simeq 3.33$, which is realistic given our coverage (three floors out of eight).
+The estimated global extrapolation factor is equal to $5.031$ (for time frames of $t_f = 60$ seconds), see~(\ref{eq:globalEqFactorEstimate}).
+Comparatively, in our previous studies with full coverage \cite{determe2020forecasting, singh2020crowd}, we obtained a value of $3$ for time frames of $t_f = 30$ seconds (which is equivalent to an extrapolation factor of $1.5$ with $t_f = 60$ seconds).
+This suggests $\kappa \simeq 5/1.5 \simeq 3.33$, which is realistic given the coverage (three floors out of eight).\\

 For Figure~\ref{fig:ResOneExtrapFactorTimeRest}, the RMSE and MAPE values are of 120.9 and 12.7~\%, respectively.
 The mean of the counts is equal to 824.
 These figures are thus upper bounds on the error of the WiFi system.\\